When it comes to air conditioning in Brisbane, cleaning is a crucial part of system maintenance.

 Worse air quality

 If your filters are clogged with dust and debris, any air pumped back into your home may carry with them airborne allergens, dust, debris and all sorts of other hidden nasties!
+Additionally, your unit may emit nasty odours or a musty smell.

 Air flow and cooling power